Childhood Innocence and Deviance

 At the end of the module, students will be able to apply key theoretical positions to a range of empirically-grounded studies of children and young people.
 They will be able to explain how and why children and young people are variously positioned as offenders, victims, subjects and citizens.

-Please click on the link below to view the Introduction video to SC311 Children and Young People: Criminological Approaches - Current Debates
+Please use the link below to view the Introduction video to SC311

 Most modules in Sociology are divided into lectures of around 50 minutes and a class of around 50 minutes.
 Some are taught as a 2hr seminar, and others via a 50-minute lecture and 2-hr lab.